Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/modify/weight_edit.rst

 - It applies the influence factor, and optionally the vertex group or texture mask (0.0 means original weight, 1.0 means fully mapped weight).
-- It applies back the weight to the vertex, and/or it might optionally remove the vertex from the group if its weight is below a given threshold, or add it if it's above a given threshold.
+- It applies back the weight to the vertex, and/or it might optionally remove the vertex from the group if its weight is below a given threshold, or add it if it is above a given threshold.

 .. warning::